North Jersey Coed Softball League Rules

 Courtesy Runners

-- Allowed only for players who are physically unable to run.
+- Allowed only for players who are physically unable to run in the event of an injury.

-- Courtesy runner must be the last recorded out.
+- Courtesy runner must also be the last recorded out of the same sex.

 No Creep Rule (Female Batters)